 Those charged with governance have overall responsibility for the establishment of Volunteering Australia Incorporated's financial risk management framework.
-This includes the development of policies covering specific areas such as foreign exchange risk, interest rate risk, liquidity risk, credit risk and the use of derivatives.
+This includes the development of policies covering specific areas such as interest rate risk, liquidity risk, credit risk and the use of derivatives.